JinTA0/CV/README.md

 ## RESEARCH INTERESTS

-My current research centres around the Multi-objective Optimization Evolutionary Computation and its applications, especially improving the performance of Genetic Algorithms to solve difficult and mutimodal problems.
+My current research centres around the Multi-objective Optimization Evolutionary Computation and its applications, especially improving the performance of Genetic Algorithms to solve difficult and multimodal problems.

 ***